 Shareholder Accountability Management

 As the name suggests, shareholders are entities who have bought at least one share of a company.
-Companies are directly accountable to their shareholders, as shareholders have financially invested in them and are also the part owners.
+Companies are directly accountable to their shareholders, as shareholders have financially invested in them and are also part owners.
 It is the responsibility of organisations to provide complete and detailed financial information to the shareholders.
 Based on the information shared, shareholders can take further steps, such as increasing investments, disinvesting, or voting against certain undertakings that are resulting in losses.
 Accountants have the responsibility of carefully consolidating this financial information to present accurate figures to the shareholders.

 Cash Flow Management

-Accountants help companies not just plan long-term strategies, but they also help addresses short-term and the everyday necessities in organisations.
+Accountants help companies not just plan long-term strategies, but they also help address short-term and everyday necessities in organisations.
 Maintaining a healthy cash flow is one of the major responsibilities of accountants.
 They draw a clear picture of how much cash a company has in-hand, which helps prioritise and take crucial financials decisions.
 Based on the information sourced by accountants, companies can make decisions regarding supplies, resources and equipment in a way that doesn’t overspill their in-hand cash.
 Accountants also help enterprises manage their line of credit and monitor all their short-term financial resources, which assists in avoiding unnecessary debt. ‘

 Financial Reporting and Management Reporting

 Though organisations have several departments that may or may not be interdependent, all of them are bound by a common thread called accounting.
-Financial reporting entails the reporting of company financials to stakeholders, whereas management reporting involves the internal management.
+Financial reporting entails the reporting of company financials to stakeholders, whereas management reporting involves internal management.
 Accountants have to manage both these processes and consolidate the company’s financial data to report accurate figures.
 Financial reporting helps stakeholders by offering valuable insights into the company financials, whereas management reporting offers the internal management of an organisation detailed inputs and information about the state of affairs in the company.
 Accountants play a crucial role in helping organisations conduct both financial and management reporting.

 Corporate governance is as much a social undertaking as a financial responsibility.
 Accounting walks alongside corporate governance, providing support in all its functions.
 Accountants help craft a vision for companies and assist in setting up proper controls, effective audit systems, proper fraud risk management solutions and accurate disclosures that comply with the international standards and best practices.
 It is the responsibility of the accountant to make corporate governance the priority of enterprises, thereby ensuring the auditing and accounting tools serve the overall governance functions in companies.